JohnZhong2021/Python-practice-project/README.md

     The subjects and requirements of codes are came from Google Search and the website: https://www.upgrad.com/blog/python-projects-ideas-topics-beginners;
     Hope this project may help people who is new to python;
-    Everyone can contribute to the project by finding bugs or give some advises;
+    Everyone can contribute to the project by finding bugs or giving some advices;
     The project begins in 2021-10-14;
     To be continue...
     :)